Mechanism-Faithful Queueing Simulation Model Translation with Large Language Model Support: Ablation and Error Analysis

-One issue often arises when the model needs to generate code for systems that involve multiple service nodes.
-Although many of the generated scripts can execute successfully, they often fail to maintain the intended custom movement of customers across nodes in an open network.
+\paragraph{Network Routing and Custom Movement.} One issue often arises when the model needs to generate code for systems that involve multiple service nodes.
+Although many of the generated scripts can run successfully, they often fail to maintain the intended custom movement of customers across nodes in an open network.
 Instead of transferring a customer from one node to the next after service completion, the model may generate a new and unrelated arrival at the downstream node.
 This breaks the required routing structure and leads to network behavior that does not match the task description.